Are you getting ready to host a US client in India?

 I would suggest to always have a wide range of spice levels from completely bland to spicy ready in case your client would like to try different tastes.
 However, if it is a spicy item, try to be sure there is something around like plain buttermilk (not sambaram), plain yogurt (not pachadi or yogurt with green chilies), payasam (rice pudding with cashews), or kheer (North Indian rice pudding), or something else without spices or pepper.
 Also make sure if it’s a drink, it doesn’t have carbonation as carbonation can make spicy stuff feel spicier!

-Jennifer Kumar, author of this post is an American citizen living as an expat in Kochi, India. helping Indians gain experience and confidence in interacting conversationally with Americans.
+Jennifer Kumar, author of this post is an American citizen who has lived as an expat in Kochi and Chennai, India for over 10 years. helping Indians to lead teams and manage projects across geographies with US American citizens.